 Employees of the Branch-Hillsdale-St. Joseph Community Health Agency are granted vacation and sick leave in varying amounts based on length of service.
-Upon termination of employment, employees are paid accumulated sick time at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 420 hours.
+Upon termination of employment, employees are paid accumulated sick time at full current rate of pay up to a maximum of 260 hours and accumulated vacation at full current rate of pay up to a maximum of 420 hours.